Market Capitalization Meaning

 #3 – Small Cap

-The small-cap companiesSmall-cap CompaniesSmall-cap stocks are stocks of relatively small companies with market capitalizations ranging from $300 million to $2 billion, and they are popular among investors who want a high return with a high risk. are rapidly growing business entities and have a market cap ranging between $300 million and $2 billion.
+The small-cap companiesSmall-cap CompaniesSmall cap stocks are offered by relatively small companies that are publicly listed.
+A small cap company has a low market capitalization ranging between $300 million to $2 billion.
+Small cap investors have a high-risk, high-reward approach. are rapidly growing business entities and have a market cap ranging between $300 million and $2 billion.
 Such stocks usually provide good returns but hold an equal risk level.
 Also, the share prices of small-cap funds are affordable to investors—for example, BEST Inc.

 #4 – Mid Cap